The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 WHERE r.c = s.c;

-To broadcast the right table r, the query statement must contain the following hint:
+If you want to broadcast the right table r, the query statement with the hint is as follows:

 SELECT /*+ORDERED PQ_DISTRIBUTE(s BROADCAST, NONE) USE_HASH (s) */ column_list